mtaktash/spotify_library_manager/README.md

 1. `pip install -r requirements.txt`
 2. Get `client_id` and `client_secret` by creating an app on https://developer.spotify.com/dashboard
 3. Set `redirect_uri` in app settings to something like `http://127.0.0.1:9090`
 4. Create `.env` file with spotify details.
-The first run will also save tidal login details in `.env` file
 ```
 SPOTIFY_CLIENT_ID=%client_id%
 SPOTIFY_CLIENT_SECRET=%client_secret%
 SPOTIFY_REDIRECT_URI=%redirect_uri%
 SPOTIFY_SCOPE="user-library-read"
 ```
+5. The first run will also save tidal login details in `.env` file
+6. You need to have paid tidal account

 ## Scenarios
 ### Transfer one playlist: